 - 1/2 pound link smoked sausage, cut in half and sliced 1/2-inch thick

 - 1 1/2 pounds medium shrimp, peeled and deveined

 - 1 tablespoon plus 2 teaspoons finely chopped fresh parsley leaves

-- 1 cup of the Sweet Corn Relish
+- 1 cup of the Sweet Corn Relish, for garnish (optional)

-In a saucepan, over medium heat, add the milk, water and butter.
+In a large saucepan over medium heat, add the milk, water and butter.
 Season with salt and white pepper.
 Bring the liquid to a boil.
 Slowly stir in the grits.
 Reduce the heat to medium low and continue to cook for about 1 hour or until the grits and tender and creamy, stirring every 10 minutes to prevent the grits from sticking.
 Add additional water during the cooking process if the liquid evaporates too much.
 Remove from the heat and stir in the cheese.
 Reseason with salt and white pepper if needed.
-Set aside and keep warm.
+Set aside, covered, and keep warm.

 In a sauté pan, over medium heat, heat the oil.
 Add the sausage and render for 2 minutes.
 Add the garlic and sauté for 30 seconds.
 Season the shrimp with salt and black pepper.
 Add the shrimp and continue to sauté for 2 minutes.
 Remove the pan from the heat and add the sherry.
 Place the pan back over the heat and flame the sherry, shaking the pan back and fourth several times until the flame dies out.
 Remove the shrimp from the pan and set aside.